Recrush-CODE/Recrush-CODE/README.md

 - 🌱 I'm currently learning: C++

-- ⚡ Fun fact: I'm not only a programmer, I'm also a designer and a streamer.
+- ⚡ Fun fact: I'm not only a programmer, I'm also a designer.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">